LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 </figure>

  Also for this network we have repeated the experiments testing the model in the 3 different cases, R < 1, R = 1, R > 1.
-The parameters chosen are similar to the one used for the Karate Club, in fact, are all the same except for the
+The parameters chosen are similar to the one used for the Karate Club, in fact, are all the same except for the parameter *p*, which choice depends on *k* being much larger.
+The parameters are reported in the following table:

 | *R*   | *K*   |  *p*    |  *q*  | *i0*  | *T0*  |
 |  ---  |  ---  |  ---    |  ---  |  ---  |  ---  |